 “What My Family Should Know In The Event Of My Demise” (Daily Science Fiction, March 2018)

 “I Never Meant to Start a Murder Cult” (Shotgun Honey, May 2018)

 “Gun, Hypothetical” (Near to the Knuckle, July 2018)

-My pulp fiction story “Squatch and Behr: Not a Love Story” will be published in October 2019 in Pink Triangle Rhapsody, an anthology of stories by gay men (Lycan Valley Press).
+My pulp fiction story “Squatch and Behr: Not a Love Story” will be published in 2020 in Pink Triangle Rhapsody, an anthology of stories by gay authors (Lycan Valley Press).
 My Southern Gothic graveyard story “Under the Blood” will be published in issue 4 of Skelos: The Journal of Weird Fiction and Dark Fantasy.